Workshops for Educators and Design Teams

 - workshop workbook, guidance notes and ancillary materials

 Who are the workshops for?
 Designed to support all academics, tutors and designers working in higher or professional learning contexts.
-Suitable for FE/HE contexts regardless of discipline or mode of delivery.
+Suitable for all adult education contexts regardless of discipline or mode of delivery.
 Suitable for individuals or programme or module development teams.
-The full-day workshop aims to provide any new or revised course with tangible support, mapped onto Quality Assurance guidance and to Frameworks for professional development and reflection.
-Each workshop is designed to allow participants to make use of one or more stages of the 8-Stage Learning Design Framework.
+Workshops aim to practitioners with tangible support, mapped onto regional or national quality assurance protocols, and to Frameworks for professional development and reflection.
+Each workshop is designed to allow participants to one or more stages of the 8-Stage Learning Design Framework.

-- Online workshops last either a full-day or two-half days to allow for work completed between them.
+- Face-to-face in-person workshops last either a full-day (7 hours) or two-half days (3.5 hours) to allow for work completed between them.
+Workshops of up to 5 consecutive days are possible.

-- Using a combination of synchronous webinar interactions (via ZOOM) and asynchronous tools (such as Padlet or Voicethread depending on context)
+- Online versions of workshops are scheduled around 90 minute elements using a combination of synchronous webinar interactions (via Microsoft Teams or ZOOM) and asynchronous tools (such as Padlet or Voicethread depending on context)

 Facilitator: Dr Simon Paul Atkinson is an extremely experienced workshop facilitator going on for 30 years of experience in higher and professional education.
 He has taught on four different institutional PGCertHE programmes, developed an institutional CPD programme aligned to HEA Fellowship and is a Principal Fellow himself.
 He publishes on learning design, e-learning and heritage education, and has held leadership roles in Academic Practice units both in the UK and NZ universities.